Caf confirms date for 2022 Africa Cup of Nations draw in Cameroon

 The Confederation of African Football (Caf) has announced that the draw for the 2022 Africa Cup of Nations will take place on August 17 in Cameroon.

-The event which was initially postponed in June due to logistical relations related to the coronavirus, has been scheduled for the Yaounde Conference Centre at 18h00 GMT.
+The event which was initially postponed in June due to logistical relations related to the coronavirus, has been scheduled for the Yaounde Conference Centre at 18h00 GMT with the 24 qualified countries to be drawn into six groups of four.

 The 2022 Afcon is expected to start on January 9 till February 6 with five host cities confirmed for the biennial tournament.